romanowski/blog/kleisli.md

 }
 ```

 In this code we fixed _bias_ and type kind in one go.
-(Sorry for the greek letters, I have some weakness to them :-) ).
+(Sorry for the Greek letters, I have some weakness for them :-) ).
 In case you didn't come across _type lambdas_ syntax before,  ```{ type λ[β] = Either[L, β] })#λ``` means: produce a new (anonymous) type with one hole but equivalent to `Either[L, β]` where L has been fixed.
-We'll be using type lambdas quite a lot  throughout this post, so please make sure that you understand this strange syntax.
+We'll be using type lambdas quite a lot throughout this series, so please make sure that you understand this strange syntax.
 Implementation-wise we bind and map only with right projection thus giving `Either` right bias we so much needed.

 ### Implement Kleisli and Kleisli arrow